 As before, if an employee has a contract of employment for at least three months, they are contractually enrolled into the LGPS (NI) from their first day of employment or the first date they become eligible, if later.

-A person who is an eligible jobholder and employed under a contract of employment of less than three months is, under the terms of the Scheme, enrolled on their automatic enrolment date.
+A person who is an eligible jobholder and employed under a contract of employment of less than three months must be enrolled on their automatic enrolment date.
 This means that an eligible jobholder with a contract of less than three months would join the LGPS (NI) on the first day of employment unless the employer issues a ‘postponement notice’ delaying the automatic enrolment date.

 Non-eligible jobholders and entitled workers with a contract of less than three months will not be enrolled on their first day of employment.
 However, if they become an “eligible jobholder” they will be enrolled from the first day of the “pay reference period” in which they became eligible because of their earnings, or from age 22 if they first became an eligible jobholder on reaching that age (however, an employer could issue a “postponement notice” delaying the auto-enrolment date).
 Although these employees are not enrolled on their first day of employment, they do have the right to join the Scheme at any time if they wish.